Matteo-Buonastella/Move-Animation-Creator/README.md

 # Move-Animation-Creator

 This application allows you to create your own move animations by combining and manipulating existing animations.
+You can combine up to 4 move animations

 ## Selecting a Background
 A dropdown list is provided with all the backgrouds for you to choose from.
 Below are some details on the options provided